benelser/LearningToCode/README.md

     — Herbert Mayer

 # The Greatest Challenge
-*"The greatest challenge to any thinker is stating the problem in a way that will allow a solution."*
+*"The greatest challenge to any thinker (programmer) is stating the problem in a way that will allow a solution."*
     — Bertrand Russell

 # Table of Contents